OliverKind/OLKI.Tools.ColorAndPicture/README.md

 * .NET Framework 4.7.2

+> To compile the source code you need also the following repositories
+> * -- None --
 ### Installing

 You can download the source code or use a binary.
 The inital autor will provide binaris of this work irregular at his homepage.